WiseLibs/better-sqlite3/API.md

 ### *get* .open -> *boolean*

-Returns whether the database is currently open.
+Returns whether the database connection is currently open.

+### *get* .inTransaction -> *boolean*

+Returns whether the database connection is currently in an open transaction.

 ### *get* .name -> *string*

-Returns the string that was used to open the databse connection.
+Returns the string that was used to open the database connection.

 ### *get* .memory -> *boolean*